CogentRedTester/mpv-scripts/README.md

 Full description in file.

+# coverart #
+Automatically scans the directory of the currently loaded file and loads any valid cover art into mpv as additional video tracks.
+Has options for selecting what file names and types are considered valid.

 # cycle-profile #
 Cycles through a list of profiles sent via a script message and prints the profile-desc to the OSD.
 More details at the top of the file